Dynamic Divide-and-Conquer Adversarial Training for Robust Semantic Segmentation: Experiments

 We choose popular semantic segmentation architectures PSPNet~\cite{zhao2017pyramid} and DeepLabv3~\cite{chen2017rethinking} for experiments.
 We follow the hyper-parameters as suggested in \cite{semseg2019} for all models.
-Both SAT and DDC-AT train networks with augmentation of adversarial samples, which are generated by a white-box BIM attacker.
-The main reason for choosing BIM is that we find models trained with single-step attack (e.g. FGSM) are more likely to introduce ``label leaking'' \cite{kurakin2016adversarial2}.
-We however do not observe such phenomenon when trained with BIM.
+Both SAT and DDC-AT train networks with augmentation of adversarial samples.